rboulton/wsgiwapi/docs/introduction.rst

 `<http://127.0.0.1:8080/sum?num=2&num=3>`_ returns 5, as expected.

 The other new feature introduced in this example is the `autodoc` parameter supplied to the `make_application()` call.
-This specifies a path at which documentation of the API will be made available.
-If you look at `<http://127.0.0.1:8080/doc>`_, you will be able to browse documentation of the API.
+This specifies a base URL (relative to the server's roo) at which documentation of the API will be made available;
+so, with this set to a value of 'doc', if you look at `<http://127.0.0.1:8080/doc>`_, you will be able to browse documentation of the API.
 The description of the API methods is taken from the doccomments of the corresponding callables, which should make it easy to keep the documentation